 Would you like to become a teen model?
 Register with us today!

-High Fashion vs Commercial
+High Fashion Vs Commercial

 The High Fashion World

 This means that the face of the industry has become a 14 – 15 year old.
-The likes of Naomi Campbell and Kate Moss were scouted in their mid-teens too and have enjoyed a long, successful career.
+The likes of Naomi Campbell and Kate Moss were scouted in their mid-teens too and have enjoyed long, successful careers.

-Vogue to Only Hire 18 Year Olds
+Vogue to Only Hire 18-Year-Olds

-Their aim is to move forward into a future where their magazine reflects those buying it rather than a child who is far removed.
+Vogue understands that in the past they have contributed to a fashion world that hires mid-teens to step into an adults shoes, but they want to leave this in the past.
+Their aim is to move forward into a future where their magazine reflects those buying it, rather than a child who is far removed.
 This includes their magazines across the world such as Vogue Paris, British Vogue, Vogue Italia and American Vogue.